 The process starts by taking a comprehensive look at the customer journey, and identifying critical moments that can make or break the customer experience.
 Each of these moments is linked to a specific action, whether it's a task for a CSM, a reminder to reach out to a customer, or an automated email providing valuable information or resources.

-Our marketing department has been instrumental in this process, developing campaigns that we integrate directly into Catalyst.
+We've since evolved this partnership further, now leveraging dedicated marketing tools that give us richer engagement data and greater flexibility to make communications more aesthetically pleasing and professional.
 This ensures that even if a customer doesn't receive frequent direct meetings or calls, they're still in regular contact with us, receiving useful resources and communications.

 This strategic use of technology allows us to proactively meet our customers' needs, often before they even have to ask.
 It's about understanding where customers typically encounter challenges and providing them with the right tools and resources at the right time.